Cross-lingual AMR Aligner: Paying Attention to Cross-Attention: LEAMR Alignment Rules

 \section{LEAMR Alignment Rules}

 The LEAMR standard has some predefined strategies for alignments that were followed during their annotation, as well as fixed in their alignment pipeline along EM.
-We kept a few of them when extracting the alignment, just those related to the structure of the graph, and not to token matching between the sentence and the graph.
+We kept a few of these strategies when extracting the alignment, just those related to the structure of the graph, but not those concerning token matching between the sentence and the graph.